AnyLog-co/documentation/network configuration.md

 ## Self messaging

-Nodes on the same network use their configured Local IP address.
+For self messaging, nodes use their configured Local IP address.
 In some setups (i.e., Kubernetes), a self message does not work as it is needed to assign a different address for self-messaging.
 Using the ***set self ip*** command, a self message is directed to use a different IP address than the configured address.
 In this case, the port remains the same as the port configured for the local address (using the ***run tcp server*** command).